 There is no end in sight to the Corona pandemic, and this is also leading to declining investments in the IT sector.
 Against this background, the German-speaking SAP User Group e.V.
 (DSAG) conducted a member survey to take a closer look at the current situation in the DACH region.

-As it did last year, DSAG surveyed its members on the state of digitization in the "Corona Year" 2020.
-The online survey from the summer of this year confirms a picture that runs through almost all industries: 74 percent of respondents said that revenue was declining or declining sharply.
-Only 19 percent perceived no change in sales.
-7 percent even recorded increasing or strongly increasing sales.
-Although IT budgets are shrinking in some cases, the crisis is also providing impetus for the perception of digitization gaps.
+As in the previous year, DSAG surveyed its members on the status of digitalization in the "coronavirus year" 2020.
+The online survey from the summer of this year confirms a picture that runs through almost all sectors: 74% of respondents stated that sales were falling or falling sharply.
+Only 19 percent did not notice any changes in turnover.
+7 percent even recorded an increase or strong increase in turnover.
+Although IT budgets are shrinking in some cases, the crisis is also driving the perception of digitalization gaps.

-"The digitization train is moving, companies have recognized how important the topic is and are making progress.
-At the same time, however, they are operating in a field of tension consisting of declining sales, massively shrinking IT budgets and, at the same time, higher requirements due to digitization," says Marco Lenck, Chairman of the Board of DSAG.
+"The digitalization train is on the move, companies have recognized how important the topic is and are making progress.
+However, they are operating in a field of tension between falling sales, massively shrinking IT budgets and simultaneously higher requirements due to digitalization," says Marco Lenck, Chairman of the Board of DSAG.

-Here's a simple example: If employees from sales and purchasing suddenly no longer work in the office, but in their own homes, then they inevitably need to have digital access to their documents.
+Here is a simple example: If the employees from sales and Purchasing suddenly no longer in the office, but at home, they inevitably have to have digital access to their Documents get.
 If paper processes still exist, this can quickly become difficult.
-Invoice processing in particular comes under scrutiny, because invoices that are approved too late mean additional costs and possibly the loss of cash discounts.
-Outgoing orders must also be viewed critically.
-In the worst case, lengthy processing times lead to downtime in other departments.
+Invoice processing is particularly important, as invoices that are released too late mean additional costs and possibly the loss of cash discount benefits.
+Outgoing orders should also be viewed critically.
+In the worst case scenario, lengthy processing times can lead to downtime in other departments.

 Processes.
 Simple.
 Better.